 The feeling of delight that I received from the sale was quickly negated by the company's poor supply chain visibility.
 While I was happy that I got a good deal, I wanted the canoe for this summer, not the next one.
 Since the company did a poor job communicating its product availability, I won't return for another purchase because I can't trust that the next order will be delivered in a timely manner.

 Had the company done more to communicate the product was on backorder, this point of friction would have been avoided.
-I still would have bought the discounted canoe, but my expectations would have been properly set to have it delivered at the end of the summer.
+I still would have bought the discounted canoe, but my expectations would have been appropriately set to deliver it at the summer's end.
 This would have strengthened my relationship with the brand because I would have appreciated their proactive customer service.

 That's just one way a brand can improve supply chain visibility.
 Read on for a few more ideas in the next section.